NHL is a heterogeneous group of blood malignancies that originate from the lymphatic system, an essential component of the body's immune defenses...

 - White

 - Pesticides exposure.
-Some research indicated that people who were highly exposed to weed killers and insecticides slightly increased in the risk to non-Hodgkin lymphoma.
+Some research indicated that people exposed to weed killers and insecticides have a slightly higher risk of NHL.

 - Family history.
 You may be at greater risk if you have a parent, sibling, or child with lymphoma or another blood cancer.